 However, experience with various attempts to introduce alternative fuels and vehicles to the market has shown that this is not always successful.
 Several participants in the AMF TCP have therefore carried out a Task on lessons learned from market launch attempts.
 There are many kinds of policies relating to private businesses, and the fuel and technology areas also face strong voices from various actors advocating their specific solutions.
-So, the evaluation of the policies is difficult and complicated.
-In order for each country to advance the commercialization of advanced motor fuels more efficiently and effectively, the commercialization policies carried out in each country should be synthesized together as unbiased information to be shared in member countries.
+So, the evaluation of respective policies is difficult and complicated.
+In order to advance the commercialization of advanced motor fuels more efficiently and effectively, the commercialization policies carried out in each country should be summarized in the form of unbiased information that is made available to member countries.
 Furthermore, it is desirable to develop a policy brief such as lessons learned and challenges on promoting advanced motor fuels.